Updated February 2022

 - living in the community, such as assisted living

-What do you do with the signed prescription ?
+What do you do with the signed prescription from your Medicare-enrolled physician ?

 Medicare Rentals – if your hospital bed is rented from a Medicare-enrolled supplier, you will still have the same amount to pay as if you bought it rather than renting.